sithukyaw007/SampleSeleniumAutomationProject/README.md

 in there change the <BrowserType>Chrome</BrowserType> to <BrowserType>Fireox</BrowserType> to run on firefox The accepted values here are
 1. Chrome
-2. Firefox
+2. FireFox
-3. Internet explored
+3. Internet Explorer

 All the test config settings are stored in this Global.xml file